Close

 An up-and-coming brand in the sim racing market, MOZA Racing’s CRP Pedals are a highly-adjustable three-pedal solution that gets you a taste of what the newest Direct Drive wheelbase manufacturer on the scene has to offer.

-The CRP Pedals are designed like that of a modern-day supercar or hypercar, which can be felt in the aesthetic choices such as an organ-shaped throttle pedal as well as the technical features of the pedals themselves.
 On top of a load cell brake, it boasts a three-stage clutch, which is designed to mimic the feeling of a real-world clutch pedal.
 After the first stage with low resistance, the second stage features the “bite point” where a car would typically stall.
 The final stage has a drop-off in the resistance, again designed to mimic how a real clutch would behave on a launch.

-Heusinkveld Sim Pedals Ultimate
+Heusinkveld Sim Pedals Sprint

 STYLE: Load CellBRAND: Heusinkveld

-The design of the pedals is done using CAD design software, allowing the pedals to be tweaked in every detail to ensure a high-performing pedal set.
+The design of the pedals was done using CAD design software, allowing the pedals to be tweaked in every detail to ensure a high-performing pedal set.
 These designs are then used to laser cut stainless steel, thus, allowing the weight of the pedal to be kept to a minimum without compromising the performance or feel.

-The same amount of attention has been given to the performance features, with each pedal having adjustable hydraulic dampers.
-This level of control gives the sim racer the ability to fine-tune the small details into the feel of each pedal.
-As with all the other pedals in this list, these are also fitted with a load cell brake.
+As with many other pedals in this list, the Heusinkveld Sim Pedals Ultimate+ are also fitted with a load cell brake.
 The load cell has a two-phase braking feature, with a spring to simulate brake pad feeling and rubber adjustable stoppers to tweak the pressure feel.
 The clutch has also had the same love, with a regressive spring added to give you adjustment of length, feel and pressure.

 If you are in the market for some of the most adjustable high-quality pedals on the market, then the Heusinkveld Sim Pedals Ultimate are a great choice.
 Plus the great look of these pedals adds a wow factor to any sim racing rig.

-STYLE: HydraulicBRAND: Simtag
+STYLE: HydraulicBRAND: Simagic

 Coach Dave Academy’s Top Pick